 Bowel obstruction due to a blockage from adhesions (scar tissue) can occur as it can after any abdominal operation, trauma, or intra-abdominal infection.
+Because the sleeve operation only involved your stomach, bowel obstruction and adhesions after sleeve gastrectomy are rare.

-Marginal ulcer is an acid-peptic ulcer that occurs on or near the anastomosis (connection, or hook up) between the stomach pouch and the bowel, "the stoma."
-An ulcer may also rarely occur in the usual duodenal ulcer position.
+Gastric ulcer is an acid-peptic ulcer that occurs in the stomach.
 There is a higher risk of developing ulcers after bariatric surgery.
 Patients who use non-steroid anti-inflammatory drugs (NSAID) such as ibuprofen, Aleve®, etc. and smokers have an even higher incidence of ulcers.
-It can be treated with the same kind of drugs that are currently so popular for the treatment of duodenal and stomach ulcers.
+It usually can be treated with the same kind of drugs that are currently so popular for the treatment of duodenal and stomach ulcers.
 Only rarely is surgery required as treatment, but ulcers can be life threatening.
-Smoking after gastric bypass will almost guarantee you will develop a marginal ulcer and complications!
+Smoking after surgery will almost guarantee you will develop an ulcer or some sort of complication!